Phaestas323/LockPort/LockPort/README.md

 - /lockport sound - Enables or Disables the sound on summon request.
 - /lockport message <text> - Sets the custom /say message used when summoning.
 Use /lockport message clear to restore the generated message.

+LockPort works in both raid and party groups.
+Custom message settings are saved by the game when you log out or reload the UI; avoid closing the client with Alt+F4 if you need the latest changes saved.